-Mr. Ho Hau Hay, Hamilton, aged 71, is an independent non-executive director of the Company.
-Mr. Ho is an independent non-executive director of New World Development Company Limited, a company listed on the Main Board of the Stock Exchange.
-He is an executive director of Honorway Investments Limited and Tak Hung (Holding) Company Limited ("Tak Hung").
-Mr. Ho has no relationship with any directors, senior management or substantial or controlling shareholders of the Company.
-He is deemed to be interested in 6,657,000 shares of the Company within the meaning of Part XV of the SFO, such shares being held by Tak Hung in which he has a 40% interest.
-He was appointed as a director of the Company in 2004 and re-designated as an independent non-executive director of the Company on 29 June 2012.
+Dr. Fung Yuk Bun, Patrick, aged 76, is an executive director of the Company, the chairman of Environmental, Social and Governance Committee of the Company and an executive director of King Fook Jewellery Group Limited and King Fook Gold & Jewellery Company Limited, two wholly owned subsidiaries of the Company.
+He is a non-executive director of Miramar Hotel and Investment Company, Limited, a company listed on the Main Board of the Stock Exchange.
+He is a honorary member of the Court and Adjunct Professor with the Faculty's School of Accounting and Finance of the Hong Kong Polytechnic University and a member of Board of Governors of The Hang Seng University of Hong Kong.
+Dr. Fung has no relationship with any directors, senior management or substantial or controlling shareholders of the Company.
+He is deemed to be interested in 5,856,517 shares of the Company within the meaning of Part XV of the SFO.
+He was appointed as a non-executive director of the Company on 4 May 2016 and re-designated as an executive director of the Company on 25 November 2016.